 The accounting year of all councils starts on 1st April and finishes on 31st March.
 Local councils levy an annual Precept charge, which is collected by the District Council.
 The Precept* helps run the services provided by the Parish Council.
-Scarning's Precept request for the financial year 2022/23 is £38,000.
-This is the same as our Precept was in 2021/22.
+Scarning's Precept request for the financial year 2023/24 is £42,000.

 *Parish Councils are empowered to raise money for their activities through a tax (the Precept) on the village residents which is collected on their behalf by the District Council, as an addition to the District and County Council Tax.
 This is then paid to the Parish Council in two equal instalments.